mullaa/kaggle-/README.md

     Python is one of the languages required by the Kaggle competition Different algorithm.
 Eg: Anomaly detection,k-nearest neighbors/k-NN, SVM, logistic regression, random forest, and CNN (Convolution Neural Networks)
     CNN apparently does all the busy work to extract the features from the images.
 It handles the entire feature engineering part.
 In typical CNN architectures, there are multiple layers.
 Beginning layers are extracting the low-level features and end level layers extract high-level features from the image.
-    The difficulty for images is extracting the correct features for classification which apparenly CNN solves.
+    The difficulty for images is extracting the correct features for classification which apparenlty CNN solves.

 Before CNN, we need to spend time on selecting the proper features for classifying the image.